Specified Development Project

 - archaeological and historic heritage value of the land

 - the local authority’s urban growth plans and other planning instruments

 - the existing planning instruments and Māori planning documents that apply to the proposed project area; and

 - any publicly available reports on climate change matters, prepared in accordance with the Climate Change Response Act 2002 or New Zealand’s obligations under an international treaty, that are relevant to the proposed project area.

 Kāinga Ora will engage with Māori and key stakeholders when undertaking a project assessment.
 Kāinga Ora will also seek expressions of interest from Māori entities in developing any land within the proposed project area in which they have an interest.

-Once Kāinga Ora has developed the proposed Key Features, it must publicly notify these and invite the public to give feedback on the same.
+Once Kāinga Ora has developed the proposed key features, it must publicly notify these and invite the public to give feedback.

-After the public notification of the proposed Key Features has concluded, Kāinga Ora must provide the responsible government Ministers with a project assessment report that contains a recommendation on whether the Ministers should establish the project as an SDP.
+After the public notification of the proposed key features has concluded, Kāinga Ora must provide the responsible government Ministers with a project assessment report that contains a recommendation on whether the Ministers should establish the project as an SDP.
 The responsible government Ministers will then make a decision to formally establish the project as an SDP.
-The Act provides a set of criteria that Ministers must consider when deciding establishment.
+The Act provides a set of criteria that Ministers must consider when deciding whether or not to establish an SDP.
 This includes: